Nankin - Electric towel warmer ACOVA - Free user manual and instructions

 3. Using your dual-energy towel radiator

 IMPORTANT This appliance has been designed to be used either in central heating mode or electric mode.
-Each application re- quires special, detailed procedures to be followed.
+Each application requires special, detailed procedures to be followed.
 Inappropriate use may damage the resistance as a result of excessive fluid temperatures, particularly in the event of simultaneous use in electric and central heating modes.

-Any inappropriate use Will render the contractual guarantee null and void.
+Any inappropriate use will render the contractual guarantee null and void.

 3.1 Use as central heating

-Ensure that the control unit is off.
 The supply valve must be open to let water from the central heating system circulate.

-3.2 Use as electrical heatin
+3.2 Use as electrical heating

-A. When using the dual-energy, towel-drying radiator in “electric mode”, close the supply valve only and NEVER CLOSE THE HEATING UNIT'S OUTLET since this enables the fluid to expand to- wards the installation.
+A. When using the dual-energy, towel-drying radiator in "electric mode", close the supply valve only and NEVER CLOSE THE HEATING UNIT'S OUTLET since this enables the fluid to expand towards the installation.

-{ CAUTION | Closing it may cause excessive pressure to build up with consequential damage to
+Closing it may cause excessive pressure to build up with consequential damage to the heating unit.

 B. Ensure that the appliance is sufficiently full by opening the bleed tap at the top.
-Close it again if there is a steady flow of water. À sponge and small container should be used for this operation.
+Close it again if there is a steady flow of water.
+A sponge and small container should be used for this operation.

 If the pressure is inadequate for bleeding the heating unit: